Hand Rejuvenation

 Can dermal fillers work for hand rejuvenation?

-Dermal fillers are an innovative cosmetic treatment in the world of dermatology due to their safe and effective treatment for a variety of areas of the body.
-Several different dermal fillers, including Radiesse, Sculptra, and Restylane Lyft, are safe to use on the hands and offer volume restoration and the reduction of fine lines and wrinkles on the skin of the hands.
-Though not all dermal filler formulations are designed to treat the hands, Radiesse (calcium hydroxylapatite dermal filler), Sculptra (poly-L-lactic acid dermal filler), and Restylane Lyft (hyaluronic acid dermal filler) are all excellent options to rejuvenate the hands by promoting collagen development at and around the injection site and restoring lost volume.
+Dermal fillers are an innovative cosmetic treatment in dermatology due to their safe and effective treatment for various areas of the body.
+Several dermal fillers, including Radiesse, Sculptra, and Restylane Lyft, are safe to use on the hands and offer volume restoration and the reduction of fine lines and wrinkles on the skin of the hands.
+Though not all dermal filler formulations are designed to treat the hands, Radiesse (calcium hydroxylapatite dermal filler), Sculptra (poly-L-lactic acid dermal filler), and Restylane Lyft (hyaluronic acid dermal filler) are excellent options to rejuvenate the hands by promoting collagen development at and around the injection site and restoring lost volume.

-Sculptra® injections work similarly to Radiesse® in that Sculptra is a biostimulator and will stimulate new collagen production to replace what was lost over time.
+Sculptra® injections work similarly to Radiesse® in that Sculptra is a bio-stimulator that stimulates new collagen production to replace what was lost over time.
 Recently, the hyaluronic acid filler Restylane® Lyft (formerly known as Perlane) was FDA-approved to replace volume loss in the back of the hands.
 Hyaluronic acid dermal fillers use a naturally occurring substance in the body to stimulate collagen production, helping to smooth the appearance of fine lines and wrinkles.

-Some plastic surgeons prefer fat grafting or fat transfer for the hands, where they transfer unwanted fat from other areas of the body to the hands for soft tissue augmentation and replace lost volume.
-Dr. Green doesn’t perform fat grafting or recommend this type of plastic surgery since this technique requires liposuction first and then fat transfer to the hands on the same visit.
-She believes in creating increased accessibility to minimally invasive cosmetic procedures which do not require unwanted downtime and have fewer health risks associated when compared to invasive procedures.
+Some plastic surgeons prefer fat grafting or fat transfer for the hands, transferring unwanted fat from other body areas to the hands for soft tissue augmentation and to replace lost volume.
+Dr. Green doesn’t perform fat grafting or recommend plastic surgery since this technique requires liposuction first and then fat transfer to the hands on the same visit.
+She believes in creating increased accessibility to minimally invasive cosmetic procedures that do not require unwanted downtime and have fewer health risks than invasive procedures.
 For the best cosmetic results, Dr. Green often layers different dermal fillers to effectively replace the loss of volume and refresh the appearance of your hands.
-The only side effect of this hand rejuvenation procedure is occasional bruising and swelling from the dermal fillers, so there is very little downtime.
+The only side effect of this hand rejuvenation procedure is occasional bruising and swelling from the dermal fillers, so there is minimal downtime.

 Age spots and brown spot treatment for hand rejuvenation

-Similar to chemical peels for facial discoloration and sun damage, sunspots on the hands and forearms can be treated with chemical peels.
-A combination of hydroquinone and retinoids can also be combined with chemical peels to rejuvenate the skin, reduce pigmentation, increase skin turnover, and improve skin tone and texture.
+Like chemical peels for facial discoloration and sun damage, sunspots on the hands and forearms can be treated with chemical peels.
+Hydroquinone and retinoids can also be combined with chemical peels to rejuvenate the skin, reduce pigmentation, increase skin turnover, and improve skin tone and texture.
 One of the benefits of having chemical peels on distinct treatment areas, such as your face, arms, hands, back, or neck, is that you can customize your treatments to the specific area of damage.
-With each area, you can improve tone, texture, pigmentation, and fine lines, for younger-looking skin.
+With each site, you can improve tone, texture, pigmentation, and fine lines for younger-looking skin.
 Peels and laser treatments require minimal downtime and are the most popular hand rejuvenation procedures.

 Skin tightening for hand rejuvenation

 Thermage is a popular option for skin tightening and can be used to restore any area of the face or body, including the hands.
-It is a great option for hand rejuvenation and can help reduce the appearance of crepey skin on the back of the hands that often appears as we age.
-Through radiofrequency heat, new collagen is formed which restores and rejuvenates the hands.
-Over time, the new collagen builds and thickens your skin so your hands look firmer and younger.
+It is an excellent option for hand rejuvenation and can help reduce the appearance of crepey skin on the back of the hands, which often appears as we age.
+New collagen is formed through radiofrequency heat, restoring and rejuvenating the hands.
+Over time, the new collagen builds and thickens your skin, so your hands look firmer and younger.
 The best results are seen within six months of the procedure since collagen takes time to accumulate.
 Only one treatment of Thermage is necessary for long-lasting results that can last up to two years, although we recommend getting a Thermage once a year for consistently youthful hands.

-Dr. Green offers the latest technology by offering her patients the new Thermage FLX.
-Thermage FLX builds off of the radiofrequency innovations of the first Thermage device but has enhancements to improve patients’ comfort and treatment speed.
-Thermage FLX’s handheld device has a wider treatment tip that can cover 25% more surface area, offering increased coverage and comfort.
-Additionally, Thermage FLX has AccuREP™ patented algorithmic technology which offers real-time adjustments on a per-pulse basis, helping to create greater precision in every treatment.
+Dr. Green offers the latest technology by providing her patients with the new Thermage FLX.
+Thermage FLX builds off the radiofrequency innovations of the first Thermage device but has enhancements to improve patients’ comfort and treatment speed.
+Thermage FLX’s handheld device has a broader treatment tip that can cover 25% more surface area, offering increased coverage and comfort.
+Thermage FLX has AccuREP™ patented algorithmic technology that delivers real-time adjustments on a per-pulse basis, helping create greater precision in every treatment.

 What is the best laser for skin rejuvenation?

-When it comes to laser skin rejuvenation, several non-invasive lasers can help to improve the appearance of the hands.
-If you’re struggling with discoloration or redness due to prominent veins, the V-Beam laser or Intense Pulsed Light may be best.
-For those who are struggling with brown spots or age spots on the hands, the Fraxel Dual laser, AlexTrivantage, and/or Intense Pulsed Light lasers can all help to revitalize the skin.
-Additionally, if you’re dealing with sagging skin, crepey skin, or skin laxity, Thermage FLX can help to boost new collagen and restore the firmness of the hands.
-Regardless of your hand rejuvenation needs, there are excellent non-invasive solutions that can help, and some laser skin resurfacing treatments can even be combined to optimize the treatment plan.
-The best laser for skin rejuvenation will be dependent on your specific skin concerns.
+Regarding laser skin rejuvenation, several non-invasive lasers can help improve the hands’ appearance.
+The V-Beam laser or Intense Pulsed Light may be best if you struggle with discoloration or redness due to prominent veins.
+The Fraxel Dual laser, AlexTrivantage, and Intense Pulsed Light lasers can help revitalize the skin for those struggling with brown spots or age spots on the hands.
+Additionally, if you’re dealing with sagging skin, crepey skin, or skin laxity, Thermage FLX can help boost new collagen and restore the firmness of the hands.
+Regardless of your hand rejuvenation needs, excellent non-invasive solutions can help, and some laser skin resurfacing treatments can even be combined to optimize the treatment plan.
+The best laser for skin rejuvenation depends on your specific skin concerns.

 Restylane for hand rejuvenation – 3 months